dmlc/gluon-nlp/docs/examples/index.rst

 Examples
 ========
-Here are several end-to-end examples of using Gluon NLP Toolkit for modeling tasks.
+Here are several end-to-end examples of using GluonNLP Toolkit for modeling tasks.

 .. toctree::
    :maxdepth: 1